ZiadTaha62/js-yaml-extended/README.md

   The raw YAML text being parsed.

 - `filename: string | null`
-  Resolved path for the YAML source.
+  Logical name for YAML string.

 - `schema: Schema`
   The `Schema` instance currently in use.